 Target audience for digital banks

-Millennials are the prime target audience for digital banks – millennials want 24/7 access, customized value propositions, a smooth online banking experience, and speedy operations.
-They also want all this on their smartphone.
+Millennials are the prime target audience for digital banks – millennials want 24/7 access, customized value propositions, a smooth online payment experience, and speedy operations.
+They also want to benefit from technology in banking industry on their smartphone.
 People born during the 1980s and through the 2000s are making good money and are interested in emerging technologies.

 Research proves that millennials are among the most important group of customers for banks.
-And they shop, work, and communicate online.
+And they shop, work, and communicate online and they are so savvy in banking technology trends.
 What should banks do to attract and retain millennials?
-Only solid digital banking will attract customers and leave competitors behind.
+Only solid digital banks will attract customers and leave competitors behind.
 Here are some tips for winning millennials as clients: